-Many people in Texas love their motorbikes and the unrivaled sense of freedom they give them when they’re out on the roads enjoying themselves in our wonderful climate.
-But while motorbike enthusiasts love their vehicles, they’re also aware of the risks involved in getting around this way.
-Some may tell you that motorbikes are no more dangerous than other vehicles, like cars and trucks, but the reality is that if you come off your bike, there’s not much to protect you from harm, even if you’re fully kitted out in safety gear.
+Being out on the road on your motorcycle offers an unrivaled sense of freedom.
+But while motorbike enthusiasts love their vehicles, they’re also aware of the risks involved.
+Some may tell you that motorbikes are no more dangerous than other vehicles, but the reality is that if you come off your bike, there’s not much to protect you from harm, even if you’re fully kitted out in safety gear.

 - Broken bones